An extensive Tutorial on Demographic Modeling with fastsimcoal2 Coalescent Simulations

 Define Migration Matrices

-After this, we can already define our first migration matrices.
+After this, we can continue with defining our first migration matrices.
 This must equally be done with great care to only model migration between existing demes and not to itself.
-The migration matrix in fastsimcoal are Nij matrices with i and j being the number of demes.
+The migration matrix in fastsimcoal2 are Nij matrices with i and j being the number of demes.
 Like all events and dynamics in fastsimcoal2, migration matrices are specified backwards in time.
-So the recipient population receives migrants if you reverse the flow of time.
+So the recipient population receives migrants if you reverse the natural flow of time to how it is modeled.
 In chronological order, the recipient population is therefore the source and the donor population the sink of migrants.
-While this notation may confuse you at first, it is still necessary to consider both perspectives as fastsimcoal2 defines the migration as the likelihood of genes from the source population ending up in the sink.
+While this notation may confuse you at first, it is necessary to consider both perspectives. fastsimcoal2 defines the migration as the likelihood of genes from the source population ending up in the sink.
 By reversing time, it quantifies how many migrants of the recipient population’s Ne migrated per generation.

-So, in our example we could model an event, where 300 generations ago, a few individuals of C. bitaeniatus (deme 1) migrated towards the island Juan de Nova, home to C. caudatus (deme 0):
+So in our scenario 1, we modelled an event, where 300 generations ago, a few individuals of C. bitaeniatus (deme 1) migrated towards the island Juan de Nova, home to C. caudatus (deme 0):

 // Number of migration matrices